pretix/pretix-docs/docs/guides/payment/index.md

 pretix allows handling payment via more than three dozen payment providers.
 There is a plugin for each one of them.
-You have to activate the plugins for every payment provider that you want to use for your event.
+You have to enable the plugins for every payment provider that you want to use for your event.
 This section tells you how to do that.

 ![Plugins settings page.
 The "Payment providers" tab is open, displaying the plugins for bank transfer, Mollie, PayPal, and Stripe, all of which are active.](../../assets/screens/payment-providers/plugins-top.png "Available plugins")